Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

-The `dataStore` property is an object that is used to store any data related to your app that will assist in restoring the app and any feature layers after a full offline browser restart.
+The `dataStore` property is an object that is used to store any data related to your app that will assist in restoring it and any feature layers after a full offline browser restart.
 The `dataStore` object has one reserved key and that is `id`.
 If you overwrite the `id` key the application will fail to update the `dataStore` object correctly.
 Here is an example of one possible `dataStore` object:

 ```js